HH-FBW6/course-resources/modules/06-backend.md

 + jwt recap
 + getting the data to the logged in user (dashborad) with jwt
-+ nodmailer for resetpass, activate user ( react + expressjs )
++ nodemailer for resetpass, activate user (react + expressjs)

 + jwt practicing
 + how to protect root in react / how to hide login register links
-+ practice crud for the backend with mongoose ? / search functionality
++ practice crud for the backend with mongoose / search functionality

 + getting the Data from auther collection of the loggedIn (refs) / conection between to collection (ref)
 + Roles And Permissions.